-1. A student lives and has established eligibility in District A and then the student and the student's parents make a bona fide move to District B. What is the student's eligibility status in District B?
+- A student lives and has established eligibility in District A and then the student and the student's parents make a bona fide move to District B. What is the student's eligibility status?
 Answer: Eligible.
 Athletic eligibility is generally determined by the residence of the student's parents.
-(Rule8-6-e-1)

-2. If a student in grades 9-12 has established eligibility in District A and then transfers to District B, is he/she eligible in District B?
+(Rule 8-6-e-1) - 2.
+If a student in grades 9-12 has established eligibility in District A and then transfers to District B, is he/she eligible in District B?